St. Brandon: Ecology

+Reefs

-Cargados comprises about 190 sqkm of reefs.
-It has one of the largest algal ridges in the Indian Ocean.
+St. Brandon comprises about 190 sqkm of reefs.
+It has one of the longest algal ridges in the Indian Ocean.
 Coconut trees can be found on a few islands as well as a variety of bushes and grass.
-The islands are covered with white granular sand from eroded coral, and a thick layer of guano can be found in most places.
+The islands are covered with white granular sand from eroded coral, and a thick layer of guano can be found on some islands.

 The western part of the bay has a coral bank and a fringing reef, dominated by staghorn Acropora, with an irregular front which merges with the coral banks; the reef flat has appreciable coral cover.
 North of this, or deeper into the bay, are several isolated patches of coral growing in deeper water.

 The eastern border has reefs with a greater diversity of corals, in particular, enormous hillocks of Pavona spp. with Mycedium tenuicostatum which is unusual in Mauritius.
 On the sandy substrate, Goniopora and Pontes provide hard substrate for several other species, notably Acropora and Pavona.
-Large tabular Acropora corals are also conspicuous, and when dead or overturned, provide substrate for other colonizers.
+Large tabular 'Acropora corals are also conspicuous, and when dead or overturned, provide substrate for other colonizers.
 These patches have expanded and fused to provide the numerous, large coral banks found in the Bay.
 Only twenty-eight coral species have been recorded which is probably due to the uniform habitat.
 Further offshore lies a peripheral fringing reef.

 This complex of low islands, coral reefs and sand banks arises from a vast shallow submarine platform.
 The main structure is a large, 100 km long crescent-shaped reef whose convex side faces towards the south-east trades and the South Equatorial Current.
 The reef front of the main reef recurves inwards at both ends and is cut by two or three passes.

 The main reef has a very broad reef flat, extending up to several hundred metres across in parts.
 Together with much of the broad reef flat it is emergent at low tides.
 Apart from calcareous red algae it supports a few pocilloporoid corals.
 Down to at least 20 m depth the substrate is swept clear of attached biota, although on the sides of spurs or buttresses a few corals exist.
 Underwater photographs of some of the numerous knolls and banks behind the reef show that the density of corals and soft corals is typical of many very sedimented areas and shallow lagoons in the Indian Ocean.

-The islands are home to a total of 26 species of seabirds such as blue-faced boobies, sooty terns, and white terns.
-Green turtles and hawksbill turtles are also found on the islands.
+The islands are home to at least 26 species of seabirds such as Red-footed booby, sooty terns, and white terns.
+Endangered Green turtles and Critically Endangered hawksbill turtles nest on the islands.

+Given the total isolation of the atoll and the low level of investment and scientific research carried out to date, there is the possibility of the discovery of new species.
+In May 2013, Novaculops alvheimia, a new species of labrid fish, was discovered on the St Brandon atoll.